-The Excluded Parties List System (EPLS) website maintained by the General Services Administration (GSA) was where you could find which parties had been excluded from federal procurement and nonprocurement programs.
-The EPLS site has been incorporated into GSA's System for Award Management site at www.sam. gov, where you can search for excluded entities.
+The Excluded Parties List System (EPLS) website of the General Services Administration (GSA) was where you could find which parties were excluded from federal procurement and nonprocurement programs.
+The EPLS site was incorporated into GSA's System for Award Management site at (www.sam.gov), where you can search for excluded entities.
 You should keep a copy of the search results in your records.